This post may contain affiliate links. Please see our disclosure policy.

 • Melt the shea butter and fractionated coconut oil in a small saucepan over medium-low heat.
 You can also use a double boiler.
 However, I’ve found it works just as well using a saucepan while stirring frequently.

-• Once the shea butter and coconut oil are melted, you'll want to let it cool down to about 100°F. The same goes for the lye water – wait for it to cool down.
+• Once the shea butter and fractionated coconut oil are melted, you’ll want to let it cool down to about 100°F-110°F. The same goes for the lye water.
+You want to aim for them to be within 10° of each other.
 You may need to wait a little longer for one or the other to cool, and that’s OK.

 • Now, using a large mixing bowl with tall sides (to prevent splashing), add the melted oils, then the lye water, and mix with an immersion blender until it comes to a light trace.
 About one minute is usually enough.